Albert0i/mariadb-vss/README.md

 #### Prologue
 I am a man of conservative by nature *not* by age.
 When it comes to experiments, I am rather proactive to new technology.
-The motto is we have to get merits and demerits of both ends so that an optimal solution can be orchestrated to the maximum extend.
+The motto is we have to get merits and demerits of both ends so that optimal solutions can be orchestrated to the maximum extend.

-IMHO, both SQL and NoSQL databases have their roles in modern data processing.
-Currently, RDBMS dominates the market because-of it's popularity and ease-of-use.
-However, NoSQL database evinces tremendous flexibility in certain application scenario.
+[IMHO](https://dictionary.cambridge.org/dictionary/english-chinese-traditional/imho), both SQL and NoSQL databases have their roles in modern data processing.
+RDBMS dominates because-of historical reasons and ease-of-use, however, NoSQL database evinces tremendous flexibility in certain application scenario.
 It's the emerging menace of NoSQL which brings about new challenge and evolution to *traditional* SQL database.
 Examples are [JSON](https://www.w3schools.com/js/js_json_datatypes.asp) data types in which began in the early 2010s and VECTOR datatype in years of relatively recent.

 #### I. [What is HNSW?](https://towardsdatascience.com/similarity-search-part-4-hierarchical-navigable-small-world-hnsw-2aad4fe87d37/) (TL;DR)